emmartins/quickstart/helloworld-jms/README.md

     * Save the changes and close the file.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Full Profile
+Start JBoss WildFly with the Full Profile
 ---------------

 1. Open a command line and navigate to the root of the JBoss server directory.